leon-thomm/Ryven/docs/README.md

             self.set_output_val(1, new_points)
             self.exec_output(0)

 Input 0 is the 'randomize' execution input, so we need to check for it.
 If the signal comes from input 0 (_input_called == 0_), we want our main widget to generate new points.
 We will do that with a _randomize()_ method which we will later implement in the main widget.
 It needs to know how many points and in which scale, so we give the number (input 1) as well as the scale (input 2) as parameters.
 Input 1 will return a number if it's not connected since we chose a spin box widget for that one.
 Input 2 will return a bool, because we are going to implement a check box for that one shortly.
-Then we need to store the points array at output 1 and execute output 0 to pass the signal to the next connected node instance.
+Then we need to store the points array at output 1 and execute output 0 to pass the signal to the next connected node.

 Now, it would be cool, if we could manually cause a randomization via a right click action.
-Fortunately we don't have to do anything for that because all execution inputs of a node instance are always manually via right click action executable - pyScript will add that action automatically.
+Fortunately we don't have to do anything for that because all execution inputs of a node are always manually executable via right click action - pyScript will add that action automatically.

 Let's implement the check box input that specifies in which scale the points should be delivered.
 We want it to be a check box for which the QCheckBox class from Qt (PySide2) is perfect.
 So we need to import it